waimea-dt/flask-project/docs/guides/auth.md

 ## Simple Authentication without a User Table

-If you just need a very simple authentication scheme to limit access to aprts of your site (e.g. for an admin page), you can use just a password...
+If you just need a very simple authentication scheme to limit access to parts of your site (e.g. for an admin page), you can use just a password...

 ### 1. Add a password to your `.env` file